Security Services for the IoT

 Organization

 SSI is a collaboration of the University of Twente and SIDN Labs (www.sidnlabs.nl), the research team of the operator of the Netherlands’ top-level domain, .nl.
-SIDN Labs’ goal is to increase the trustworthiness of the Internet infrastructure for our society, for instance through SPIN [SPIN], an open source security system that protects the Internet and end-users from compromised IoT devices.
+SIDN Labs’ goal is to increase the security of the Internet infrastructure for our society, for instance through SPIN [SPIN], an open source security system that protects the Internet and end-users from compromised IoT devices.

 Study Material

-The study material of SSI consists of academic papers and (draft) IETF standards (RFCs), the MUD RFC.
+The study material of SSI consists of academic papers, (draft) IETF standards (RFCs), and the MUD RFC.